Koha-Community/kohadocs/source/reports.rst

 .. _statistics-reports-label:

-Statistics Reports
+Statistics reports
 --------------------------------------

 Statistic reports will show you counts and sums.
-These reports are all about numbers and statistics, for reports that return more detailed data, use the :ref:`Guided Report Wizard`.
+These reports are all about numbers and statistics, for reports that return more detailed data, use the :ref:`guided report wizard`.
 These reports are limited in what data they can look at, so it's often recommended to use :ref:`custom reports <custom-reports-label>` for official end of the year statistics.

 .. _acquisitions-statistics-label:

-Acquisitions Statistics
+Acquisitions statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     **Note**